How to Take a Headshot That Reflects Your True Personal Brand

 Image search your values to get a feel for how values can be expressed visually.

 Headshots are a powerful branding opportunity.
-To attract the right people and opportunities for you, all aspects of your brand -- including your headshot -- must be aligned with your inner truth.
-Corporations do this all the time to connect with their audience.
-Take time to fully understand your values and to align them with your branding.
-You will attract clients you will love working with.
+To attract the right people and opportunities for you, all aspects of your brand -- including your headshot -- must be aligned with the real you.
+Taking the time to think about conveying your personality and values will help you to attract clients who are the perfect fit.